melt-umn/ableC-lvars/README.md

 + tidy up header file
 + fix syntax in error messages
 + Consider making show function optional (like with free)
-+ Make list of rules to follow for programmers (return copies in put vs must handle freeing in putD, must provide match statements if top is algebraic datatype)
++ Make list of rules to follow for programmers (return copies in put vs must handle freeing in putD rather than providing a free function, must provide match statements if top is algebraic datatype)

 #### LVars Functionality: